MileHacker Logo

 Application Steps

-• Conclude the online application form via the official UK government website.
+• Complete the online application form via the official UK government website.

 • Book an appointment at a Visa Application Centre (VAC) in your country for biometrics.

-• Submit all required documents that support your claim at your VAC appointment.
+• Submit all required supporting documents at your VAC appointment.

-• Processing times are different, so apply well in advance.
+• Processing times are different, so make sure to apply well ahead of time.

 Visa Exemptions for Many Nationalities